hyprwm/hyprland-wiki/README.md

 {{% /details %}}

-[x] rewrite nix part of the wiki. too much noise. hjem.
+[x] rewrite Nix part of the wiki. too much noise.
+Hjem.

 [ ] figure out tags in per-device binds. they link to devices and devices links to per-device binds. no info about them in old wiki /shrug